joomengine/jcb-documentation/063-Proposed-Collaborative-Workflow-in-JCB.md

 [00:38:42](https://www.youtube.com/watch?v=zlhFyrCGWik&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&index=63&t=00h38m42s)

 Each JCB package uses a **unique export key**, encrypted for security.
-To collaborate, developers must use the same key, provided by the package’s original author.
+To collaborate, developers must use the same key, provided by the package's original author.
-Without it, exports won’t match or synchronize properly.
+Without it, exports won't match or synchronize properly.

 > **Important:** Keys are encrypted and never exported in plain text.
 > Coordinate directly with the package owner to obtain authorization for shared development.